Mexico City to Panama City Travel Pass

 Location: Merida

+Chichen Itza Day Trip (from Merida to Cancun) Departure Time: 08:00, 08:10, 08:15, 08:20 Duration: 11.5 hrs Upon arrival to Chichen Itza, a specialised guide will give you a detailed tour of the site, enjoying the quiet of the morning visit before the crowds.
+Throughout the tour, your guide will provide archaeological essential background to better understand the history of Chichen Itza.
 Discover how this large pre-Columbian city played an important role in the Mayan civilization around 600 AD to 1200, and remained a center of worship and pilgrimage until the arrival of the Spaniards.
 Even today, it is still considered sacred by the Maya people of Yucatán Peninsula site.
 Like many of the cities of ancient Mexico, the site was abandoned, and its ruins were hidden by jungle.
 Hear how the site was discovered and excavated by archaeologists, earning the protection of UNESCO and today considered one of the New Seven Wonders of the World.
 They will explain the philosophy, cosmology and mythology behind this ancient place, such as the meaning of the stone carvings, pyramids, platforms, ball games.
 Visit the Temple of the Jaguars, the Temple of the Warriors and of course the famous pyramid, also known as the Temple of Kukulkan.
 Hear how a serpent of light seems going up the stairs of this temple in the spring and fall equinoxes (around March 21st & September 21st).

-Day 15: Playa Del Carmen, Mexico
+Day 15: Playa del Carmen, Mexico

 Location: Playa del Carmen

-Please make your own way to the bus station to catch your bus to Playa del Carmen.
+Cancun to Playa del Carmen Type: Bus Time: Every 30-45 minutes from 06:30 to 21:30 Duration: 1.2 Hours Transfer from Cancun to Playa del Carmen Please make your own way to the bus station to catch your bus to Playa del Carmen.

 Day 16: Tulum, Mexico